 Under the terms of the 9-AC asset transfer agreement, the Company may make payments to Pharmacia totaling up to \$16.0 million, subject to the attainment of certain product development milestone events.
-No royalties are payable to Pharmacia on sales by the Company of any commercialized products emerging from the agreement.
+No royalties are payable to Pharmacia on sales of any products commercialized by the Company emerging from the agreement.
 The Company anticipates achieving a product development milestone event in 1999 that would result in the Company making a \$6.0 million payment to Pharmacia.